in-person in west asheville · virtual across NC

 I'll explain how I work, what modalities I draw from (like EMDR, Internal Family Systems, somatic strategies), and what a typical session might look like going forward.
 I want you to have a clear sense of what you're signing up for before we get started.

 I'll also ask how you like to process things.
 Some people think out loud.
-Others need time to sit with something before responding.
+Others need time to go quiet before responding.
 Some people want direct feedback; others want more space to explore on their own.
 There's no right way — we just need to figure out what works for you specifically.

 the last 10 minutes: wrapping up